Barrows Dunham

 Barrows Dunham (October 10, 1905 – November 19, 1995) was an American author and professor of philosophy.
-Best known for popular works of philosophy such as Man against Myth (1947) and Heroes and Heretics (1963), Dunham also gained notoriety as a martyr for academic freedom when he was fired from Temple University in 1953 after refusing to “name names” before the House Un-American Activities Committee.
+Known for writing popular works of philosophy such as Man against Myth (1947) and Heroes and Heretics (1964), he also gained notoriety as a martyr for academic freedom when Temple University fired him in 1953 for refusing to "name names" before the House Un-American Activities Committee.